 A species' distribution is the most fundamental information needed in order to conserve it.
-Almost 30 years ago bird records were collected across Kenya that resulted in the book, A Bird Atlas of Kenya that mapped and described the status of all the 1,065 species of birds then recorded in the country.
-Since then much has changed in terms of habitats and climatic conditions in Kenya and as a result the distributions and status of many of our birds have also dramatically changed – but we don’t know how or to what extent.
+Almost 30 years ago bird records were collected across Kenya that resulted in the book, A Bird Atlas of Kenya, that mapped and described the status of all the 1,065 species of birds then recorded in the country.
+Since then much has changed in terms of habitats and climatic conditions in Kenya and as a result the distributions and status of many of our birds have also dramatically changed – but we don’t know how or to what extent!

 It is an exciting and stimulating project that combines a lot of excellent birding, exploring new and fascinating parts of the country, state-of-the-art technology and communication and serious science to produce dependable results that can be used to take real action for conservation.

-Kenya Bird Map is a joint initiative of National Museums of Kenya, Natural History Museum of Denmark, A Rocha Kenya, Tropical Biology Association, Nature Kenya and the Animal Demography Unit of the University of Cape Town and managed through the Bird Committee of the East Africa Natural History Society.
+Kenya Bird Map is a joint initiative of the National Museums of Kenya, A Rocha Kenya and the Tropical Biology Association,and implemented in conjuction with Nature Kenya as a project of the Bird Committee of the East Africa Natural History Society.
+The Animal Demography Unit of the University of Cape Town is an implementing partner providing all of the technical support.

 This material reflects only the authors’ views and the Union is not liable for any use that may be made of the information contained therein.